Become a Radiologic Technologist

 About Our Program

-The Radiologic Technology Program at Foothill College has been in existence since 1961 and is accredited by the Joint Review Committee on Education in Radiologic Technology, the California Department of Public Health, Radiation Health Branch, and the Western Association of Schools and Colleges.
-The program is also accredited by the state as a School of Mammography.
+The Radiologic Technology Program at Foothill College has been in existence since 1961 and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), and approved by the California Department of Public Health, Radiologic Health Branch (RHB).
+The Radiologic Technology Program was awarded the maximum accreditation award by JRCERT of 8 years in 2015.